Resident Assistant Selection

 - What other activities are you involved in on campus?
 How would this impact your role as a Resident Assistant?

-- Information Session – March 2nd at 10:00am in the Cameron Village Great Room
+- Information Session – November 1st at 2:00pm in Cameron Village Great Room

-- Offers will be sent beginning the week of April 10th
+- Offers will be sent beginning on Friday, November 17th

 For any questions, please contact: